 Recently, Apple has debuted its own video editing application – Clips.
-This app is separate from the iPhone’s build-in photo editor, the Clips app focuses on offering a easy way to short and shareable videos.
+This video editor app is separate from the iPhone’s built-in photo editor, the Clips app focuses on offering an easy way to short and shareable videos.

 Now, we all know that Apple launches its own standalone apps from time to time, but they’ve never offered anything like this.
 The Clips app is another video editing tool, a simple solution for those who don’t have time learn the skill sets for Final Cut or iMovie.

 Unlike Snapchat, Instagram, and Facebook, which already offers some level of video editing features, Clips lets you edit videos independent of a social network.

 In other words, Clips offer a super simple way to put together photos and videos into a single package that you can fire off across media accounts and leverage company’s existing photo editing software in the process.

 However, this app didn’t come out completely out of a field, Bloomberg back in August reported that Apple is working on a social-focused camera app.